Looking at the photo above you’re probably thinking “Not much that’s unconventional here..”

 You’re probably also thinking that “Unconventional Family” points to a family that’s a bit weird, with a father that says “Dude” all the time.
 Okay, the last part is true, but we’re not that weird!

-We are a suburban family that faces unique challenges everyday and we came to point that we realized that our daily challenges makes us unconventional.
+We are a suburban family that faces unique challenges every day and we came to the point that we realized that our daily challenges make us unconventional.
 The proverbial “square-peg-in-a-round-hole”.

 We all know that getting a square peg into a round hole is hard, and even when you succeed, it just doesn’t fit right.

 You’ll only end up feeling like you wasted time trying to do it.
 This is exactly the revelation we had and decided not to fight our reality but rather embrace it and more than that, thrive at it!

 Normal, standard, regular, ordinary, usual, traditional, typical, common…….

 We looked at this and just knew that it does not fit, so we reckoned that we ARE Unconventional, and decided to rather embrace it.